SurajitDaz/ComputerVision_DeepLearning/GAN/GAN_MNIST/ReadMe.md

   real_loss = cross_entropy(tf.ones_like(real_output), real_output)<br>
   fake_loss = cross_entropy(tf.zeros_like(fake_output), fake_output)<br>
   total_loss = real_loss + fake_loss<br>
   The generator has only one situation where it needs to improve, which is when it fails to fool the discriminator.
-Since the generator calculates its loss from the discriminator, it also uses binary cross-entropy loss. cross_entropy(tf.ones_like(fake_output), fake_output)<b><br>
+Since the generator calculates its loss from the discriminator, it also uses binary cross-entropy loss. cross_entropy(tf.ones_like(fake_output), fake_output)<br><br>
+* Optimizing the Loss:
-  Now that we have calculated the losses, we need to ensure the initialisation of the optimisers for weight updation of the models.
+  After calculating the losses, we need to ensure the initialisation of the optimisers for weight updation of the models.
 We will also initialise the checkpoints to save the weights of our models to use in the subsequent steps of training.
 We use [adam](https://www.tensorflow.org/api_docs/python/tf/keras/optimizers/Adam) optimizers for both the components of GAN.
-* Model Training
+* Model Training:
+  A custom fucntion has been used to train the models for an estimated number of epochs.
+There are two major steps in training any deep learning model - the first one is calculating the loss and the second one is updating the weight and bias of the model using the optimizer.
+We initialise the [gradient tapes](https://www.tensorflow.org/api_docs/python/tf/GradientTape) for the generator and discriminator for auto calculation of gradients.
+It is accomplished by the following code.

+tf.GradientTape() as gen_tape, tf.GradientTape() as disc_tape

 * Generating a GIF of Generated Images